 Vitamin D supplements are available as tablets, capsules, drops or liquid.
 Most supplements come as vitamin D3.
 It is also possible to take a calcium/vitamin D combination.

-Iron.
 Iron deficiency is the most common cause of anaemia and is very common after weight loss surgery.
 Deficiency can be corrected with oral iron in the form of capsules, tablets or liquid.
 Although your multivitamin should contain iron, additional supplement is usually necessary.
 Your doctor might suggest iron administration by infusion or injection if you have difficulty in absorbing iron, and sometimes vitamin C is recommended to enhance absorption.

-Vitamin B12.
 Long-term deficiency of B12 can lead to irreversible neurologic damage, and supplement is required to maintain levels.
 Supplements usually come in three forms: Cyanocobalamin, usually found in tablet forms, Hydroxocobalamin, usually in injection form, and Methylcobalamincan in a sublingual form and also as injectable.

-After surgery.
 Follow a meal program given to you by your surgeon and dietitian.
 Typically, meal plans progress from clear liquid to full liquid, pureed food, ground or soft, and, ultimately, regular diets with certain restrictions.

-Eat regular meals.
-Avoid skipping meals
+Eat regular meals and avoid skipping meals